iifl-logo

 • There was no change in the nature of business.

-NCLT, Hyderabad dismissed the application vide Judgment & Order dated 30th October, 2023.
-State Bank of India has filed an appeal against the Judgment & Order dated 30th October,2023 of the Honble NCLT, Hyderabad under Section 61 of the Insolvency and Bankruptcy Code, 2016 before the NCLAT, Chennai.
+During the financial year 2021-22, State Bank of India had filed an application before Honble NCLT, Hyderabad against your Company (in its capacity as a Corporate Guarantor of MEL) under Section 7 read with Section 60(2) of IBC.
+Honble NCLT, Hyderabad had dismissed the application vide Judgment & Order dated 30th October, 2023.
+State Bank of India had filed an appeal against the said Order under Section 61 of IBC before the NCLAT, Chennai.
+In the interregnum SBI had also filed an appeal before the Honble Supreme Court of India against the Order dated 4th October 2023 of NCLAT, Chennai with respect to the non-consideration of new factual assertions in the Rejoinder filed in the main CP.
+The Honble Supreme Court vide its Order dated 14th February, 2025 remanded back the main CP before NCLT, Hyderabad for fresh consideration of the Section 7 application filed by SBI.
 The matter is presently pending.
-The issue whether there exist a debt due to the lenders of MEL is presently sub-judice and hence the liability of your Company, if any, in its capacity as a Corporate Guarantor is not crystallized.
+The issue whether there exists a debt due to the lenders of MEL is presently sub- judice and hence the liability of your Company, if any, in its capacity as a Corporate Guarantor is not crystallized.

 ACKNOWLEDGEMENT

-Your Directors would like to express their grateful appreciation for the co-operation and assistance extended to your Company by the Ministry of Power, WBERC, Central Electricity Regulatory Commission, various Ministries of the Central and State Governments particularly the Power Departments, State Discoms, Central and State Transmission Companies, West Bengal Green Energy Development Corporation Limited, Damodar Valley Corporation, Power Exchanges, Department of Public Enterprises, Securities and Exchange Board of India, Stock Exchanges, Ministry of Corporate Affairs and other concerned Government departments / agencies.
+Your Directors would like to express their grateful appreciation for the co-operation and assistance extended to your Company by the Ministry of Power, WBERC, Central Electricity Regulatory Commission, various Ministries of the Central and State Governments, particularly the Power Departments, State Discoms, Central and State Transmission Companies, West Bengal Green Energy Development Corporation Limited, Damodar Valley Corporation, Power Exchanges, Department of Public Enterprises, Securities and Exchange Board of India, Stock Exchanges, Ministry of Corporate Affairs and other concerned Government departments / agencies.

-The Board of Directors of your Company also conveys their gratitude to the valuable Stakeholders of your Company viz., the Shareholders, Bankers, Contractors, Suppliers and other business associates for their continued trust and excellent support and the Consumers for their unwavering patronage.
+The Board of Directors of your Company also conveys its gratitude to the valuable Stakeholders of your Company viz., the Shareholders, Bankers, Contractors, Suppliers and other business associates for their continued trust and excellent support and the Consumers for their unwavering patronage.
 The Directors also places on record their appreciation for the unstinted efforts and contributions made by the Employees of your Company.

 For and on behalf of the Board of Directors

-Raghav Raj Kanoria Somesh Dasgupta
+Raghav Raj Kanoria

 Place: Kolkata Managing Director Whole-time Director

-Date: 29th May, 2024 DIN: 07296482 DIN: 01298835
+Date: 20th May, 2025 DIN: 07296482 DIN: 01298835

 Knowledge Center